Mitchellhum/Glacify/doc/getting_started.rst

         new_dataframe = validator.dump()

-Inside the Glacier Validator, you can define your own validation checks outside of the default checks.
+Inside the Glacify Validator, you can define your own validation checks outside of the default checks.

 .. code-block:: python

     from datetime import datetime

     import polars as pl
-    from glacier import ValidationBase, Column, ValidationSettings, validation_check
+    from glacify import ValidationBase, Column, ValidationSettings, validation_check

     class ExampleValidator(ValidationBase):
         settings = ValidationSettings(strict=True)